dbdesign-students-spring2024/5-database-design-MichaelJiang3174/README.md

 ## Changes the data 4NF-compliant

 ### Create distinctive table
-I divide the dataset into six distinct tables: Professors, Assignments, Courses, Classrooms, Sections, and Grades.
+I restructured the dataset into six distinct tables: Professors, Assignments, Courses, Classrooms, Sections, and Grades.
 By thinking logically, I made sure that each table represented a unique aspect of the university's grade in course structure.

-### Normalization and adding additional fields
+### Adding additional fields and introduce Primmary keys and Foreign keys
+I add some additional fields to make sure that each table can include the necessary information.
+I introduced primary key to ensure that each record in a table can be uniquely identified.
+I introduced foreign keys to maintain the relationships between different aspects of the dataset.

+### Eliminating redundancy and dependencies
+I removed transitive dependencies to ensure that non-key attributes were only dependent on primary keys.
+By creating dedicated tables for each entity and defining relationships through foreign keys, I ensure each table not contain more than one independent multi-valued fact about an entity.
+The new structure significantly reduced redundancy by ensuring that information about professors, assignments, courses, grades, sections and classrooms was stored once and referenced elsewhere through foreign keys.